Seismic Performance Ratings

 (California Administrative Code, Chapter 6, Table 2.5.3)

-• SPC 2
+SPC 2

-Buildings in compliance with the pre-1973 California Building Standards Code or other applicable standards, but not in compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act.
-These buildings do not significantly jeopardize life, but may not be repairable or functional following strong ground motion.
 These buildings must be brought into compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act, its regulations or its retrofit provisions by January 1, 2030, or be removed from acute care service.

 (California Administrative Code, Chapter 6, Table 2.5.3)

-• SPC 3
+SPC 3

-Buildings in compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act, utilizing steel moment-resisting frames in regions of high seismicity as defined in Section 4.2.10 and constructed under a permit issued prior to October 25, 1994.
-These buildings may experience structural damage which does not significantly jeopardize life, but may not be repairable or functional following strong ground motion.
+These buildings are in compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act, utilizing steel moment-resisting frames in regions of high seismicity as defined in Section 4.2.10 and constructed under a permit issued prior to October 25, 1994.
 Buildings in this category will have been constructed or reconstructed under a building permit obtained through HCAI.
-These buildings may be used to January 1, 2030, and beyond.

 (California Administrative Code, Chapter 6, Table 2.5.3)

-• SPC 4
+SPC 4

-Buildings in compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act, but may experience structural damage which may inhibit ability to provide services to the public following strong ground motion.
+These buildings are in compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act, but may experience structural damage which may inhibit ability to provide services to the public following strong ground motion.
 Buildings in this category will have been constructed or reconstructed under a building permit obtained through HCAI.
-These buildings may be used to January 1, 2030, and beyond.

 (California Administrative Code, Chapter 6, Table 2.5.3)

-• SPC 5
+SPC 5

 Buildings in compliance with the structural provisions of the Alquist Hospital Facilities Seismic Safety Act, and are reasonably capable of providing services to the public following strong ground motion.
 Buildings in this category will have been constructed or reconstructed under a building permit obtained through HCAI.
-These buildings may be used without restriction to January 1, 2030, and beyond.

 (California Administrative Code, Chapter 6, Table 2.5.3)

-Non-structural Performance Categories (NPC) Ratings & Definitions
+NPC Ratings & Definitions

-• NPC 1
+NPC 1

 (California Administrative Code, Chapter 6, Table 11.1)

-• NPC 2
+NPC 2

 The following systems are braced or anchored in accordance with Part 2, Title 24:

-• communications systems,
+• Communication systems,

-• emergency power supply,
+• Emergency power supply,

-• bulk medical gas systems,
+• Bulk medical gas systems,

-• fire alarm systems and
+• Fire alarm systems, and

-• emergency lighting equipment and signs in the means of egress.
+• Emergency lighting equipment and signs in the means of egress

 Deadline: January 1, 2002